skippi/osu-mix/README.md

 ## Installation

-osumix requires python >=3.4 and ffmpeg.
-You can download the release pip packages from [here](https://github.com/skippi/osumix/releases), or you can build it from the source.
+osumix requires python ^3.6 and ffmpeg.
+You can download osumix from pypi, or you can build it from the source.
 To build it from the source, you will need poetry.

 ```bash
 cd osumix